 For holistic user education, you should consider both "push" and "pull" help.
 Chameleon enables you to do both, and in this article, we'll go over the various ways you can deliver "pull" guidance with Walkthrough Tours.

 💡 You can also configure Experience buttons in the Builder, to trigger a Chameleon Tour or Microsurvey.
 Read this article to learn how to deliver Tours from other Experience buttons.

-Once you choose to build a Walkthrough Tour, you will find the Tour sharing options in the last configuration panel from your Dashboard.
+Once you choose to build a Walkthrough Tour from the Dashboard, you will find the Tour Sharing options in the last configuration panel:

 Chameleon provides a unique link for each Walkthrough Tour you create, which can be used to start it remotely.